lmiguelvargasf/nova-stack/README.md

 ### Backend Setup

-We use Docker Compose to orchestrate the backend service and its database.
+Docker Compose is used to orchestrate the backend service and its database.

 1. Copy the example environment files, then **edit `/.env` and `backend/.env`** to set your necessary secrets and configuration:
    ```bash